klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

 - What is the difference between http and https?
   - https uses ssl certificates to encrypt and sign requests and responses therefore protecting the contents of communication between server and client from ISPs

+- What HTTP Methods do you know?
+  - GET, POST, PUT, OPTIONS, UPDATE

 - What is race condition?
   - Poorly designed behaviour of the application that relies on the certain order of multiple async calls without means taken to guarantee the execution order.